May Day: World’s workers rally, France sees pension anger

-PARIS (AP) — People squeezed by inflation and demanding economic justice took to the streets of cities across Asia and Europe to mark May Day on Monday, in a global outpouring of worker discontent not seen since before the COVID-19 pandemic sent the world into lockdowns.
+PARIS (AP) — People squeezed by inflation and demanding economic justice took to streets across Asia and Europe to mark May Day on Monday, in an outpouring of worker discontent from Tokyo to Pakistan to France not seen since before the worldwide COVID-19 lockdowns.

-French unions pushed the president to scrap a higher retirement age.
+French police charged at radical protesters and troublemakers smashing bank and shop windows and setting fires as unions pushed the president to scrap a higher retirement age.
 South Koreans pleaded for higher wages.
 Spanish lawyers demanded the right to take days off.
-Migrant domestic workers in Lebanon marched in a country plunged in economic crisis.
+Migrant domestic workers in Lebanon marched in a country plunged into economic crisis.

-While May Day is marked around the world on May 1 as a celebration of labor rights, this year's rallies tapped into broader frustrations.
-Climate activists spraypainted a Louis Vuitton museum in Paris, and protesters in Germany demonstrated against violence targeting women and LGBTQ+ people.
+While May Day is marked around the world as a celebration of labor rights, this year's rallies tapped into broader frustrations.
+Climate activists spray-painted a Louis Vuitton museum in Paris, and protesters in Germany demonstrated against violence targeting women and LGBTQ+ people.

 People are also reading…

-Celebrations were forced indoors in Pakistan and tinged with political tensions in Turkey, as both countries face high-stakes elections.
+Celebrations were forced indoors in Pakistan, tinged with political tensions as in Turkey, as both countries face high-stakes elections.
 Russia's war in Ukraine overshadowed scaled-back events in Moscow, where Communist-led May Day celebrations were once massive affairs.

+Across Asia and Europe, this year’s May Day events unleashed pent-up frustration after three years of COVID-19 restrictions.

-Across France, thousands marched in what unions hope are the country's biggest May Day demonstrations in years, mobilized against President Emmanuel Macron’s recent move to raise the retirement age from 62 to 64.
-Organizers see the pension reform as a threat to hard-fought worker rights, while Macron argues it's economically necessary as the population ages.
+Across France, some 800,000 people marched, Interior Minister Gerald Darmanin said.
+They mobilized against President Emmanuel Macron’s recent move to raise the retirement age from 62 to 64.
+Organizers see pension reform as a threat to hard-fought worker rights, while Macron argues it's economically necessary as the population ages.

-The monthslong protest movement shows “workers’ hope to be treated differently,” Laurent Berger, head of the influential moderate union CFDT, said at the Paris march Monday.

-While marchers appeared largely peaceful, police detained 22 people in Paris and dispersed protesters in Lyon with tear gas after troublemakers smashed bank windows and other property.
-French police have come under fire for using drones to film disruptions on Monday in some cities.
+While marchers were largely peaceful, violence by radicals, an ever-present reality at French marches, marred the message, notably in Paris.
+French police deployed drones to film unrest.
+A Paris police officer was seriously injured by a Molotov cocktail, and 19 others were hospitalized, among 108 officers injured around France, Darmanin said.
+It wasn't known how many protesters were potentially injured.

+“Violence is increasingly strong in a society that is radicalizing,” the interior minister said on BFM-TV news station, blaming the ultra-left.
+He said some 2,000 radicals were at the Paris march.

+Tear gas hung over the end point of the Paris march, Place de la Nation, where a huge black cloud rose high above the trees after radicals set two fuel cans afire outside a building renovation site, police said.
+The fire that blackened the facade was later relit.

-Union members marched from Calais in the north to Toulouse in the south, joined by environmental activists and other groups fighting for economic justice, or just expressing anger at Macron and what is seen as his out-of-touch, pro-business leadership.
-Activists opposed to the 2024 Paris Olympics and their impact on society and the environment also demonstrated.
+French union members were joined by groups fighting for economic justice, or just expressing anger at what is seen as Macron's out-of-touch, pro-business leadership.
+Labor activists from abroad were present, among them Hyrwon Chong of the South Korean Metal Workers’ Union.

+“Today we see rising inequality throughout the world, terrible inflation," she said, adding that Macron's government was trying "to tear down a pillar of the social system which is the pension system.”

+Kevin Courtney, joint general secretary of the UK's National Education Union, praised French unions as “an inspiration to working people across Europe.”
+Like them, “you don’t back down.”

+In Northern Macedonia’s capital Skopje, thousands of trade union members protested a recent decision by the government to give ministers a 78% raise.
+The minimum monthly wage in one of Europe’s poorest countries, is 320 euros ($350), while the hike will put ministers' wages at around 2,300 euros ($2,530).
+“We are here, not only (to mark) Labor Day, but also to warn that if there is no social justice, there will be no social peace either," said union leader Jakim Nedelkovski.

-In Turkey, police prevented a group of demonstrators from reaching Istanbul’s main square, Taksim, and detained around a dozen protesters, the independent television station Sozcu reported.
-Journalists trying to film demonstrators being forcibly moved into police vans were also pushed back or detained.
+In Turkey, police prevented demonstrators from reaching Istanbul’s main square, Taksim, and detained around a dozen of them, independent television station Sozcu reported.
+Journalists trying to film demonstrators were pushed back or detained.

-The square has symbolic importance for Turkey’s trade unions after unknown gunmen opened fire on people celebrating May Day at Taksim in 1977, causing a stampede.
-Dozens were killed.
-President Recep Tayyip Erdogan’s government has declared Taksim off-limits to demonstrations, though small groups were allowed to enter Taksim to lay wreaths at a monument there.
+The square has symbolic importance for Turkey’s trade unions after unknown gunmen opened fire on a May Day celebration at Taksim in 1977, causing a stampede that killed dozens.
+President Recep Tayyip Erdogan’s government has declared Taksim off-limits to demonstrations, though small groups were allowed to enter to lay wreaths at a monument.

-In Pakistan, authorities banned rallies in some cities because of a tense security situation or political atmosphere.
+In Pakistan, authorities banned rallies in some cities because of a tense security and political atmosphere.
 In Peshawar, in the country’s restive northwest, labor organizations and trade unions held indoor events to demand better workers’ rights amid high inflation.

-In the eastern city of Lahore, where political parties are barred from holding rallies before a local May 14 poll, a workers’ march converged on the Punjab Assembly.
+Sri Lanka’s opposition political parties and trade unions held workers’ day rallies protesting austerity measures and economic reforms linked to a bailout agreement with the International Monetary Fund.
+Protesters demanded the government halt moves to privatize state-owned and semi-government businesses.
+Sri Lanka is facing its worst economic crisis in history and has suspended foreign debt repayments.

-More than 70 marches were held across Spain, led by the country’s powerful unions, who warned of “social conflict” if low salaries compared to the EU average don't rise in line with inflation.
-They also praised incentives to move Spain to a four-day working week.
+More than 70 marches were held across Spain, and powerful unions warned of “social conflict” if low salaries compared to the EU average don't rise in line with inflation.

-Blue-collar workers led the protests, but white-collar professionals were also making demands in a country that stills bears the scars of previous recessions, and where the working day is traditionally long.

 The Illustrious College of Lawyers of Madrid urged reforms of historic laws that require them to be on call 365 days of the year, regardless of the death of family members or medical emergencies.
-In the last few years, lawyers have tweeted images of themselves working from hospital beds on IV drips to illustrate the problem.
+In recent years, lawyers have tweeted images of themselves working from hospital beds on IV drips to illustrate their plight.

 In South Korea, tens of thousands of people attended various rallies in its biggest May Day gatherings since the pandemic began in early 2020.